The Computer School

-Students should bring items for afterschool activities to school in the morning.
-If you have any questions or issues regarding forgotten afterschool items, please contact Angelique Beverly, Director of Afterschool, at 917-441-1236 x4.
+Students should bring items for after school activities to school in the morning.
+If you have any questions or issues regarding forgotten after school items, please contact Sean Hopkins, Director of CS After School, at 646.859.9113, or Angelique Beverly, Assistant Director, at 917-441-1236 x4.

 If you need to pick your child up before the school day has ended, the following information will make this process easier for you, your child and the CS staff:

 As per the Chancellor’s Regulations, cell phones, ipods, beepers and other communication and electronic devices are prohibited in school.
 We understand that students carry cell phones in order to communicate with parents during their travels to and from school.
 Once students arrive at school, cell phones must be turned completely off and locked in a locker.
 Dedicated e-Reader devices such as Kindles and Nooks may be brought to school, at the carrier’s risk.

 If teachers see a cell phone, the phone will be confiscated.
 If a cell phone is confiscated by a teacher, it will be held and locked in a school office for one week.
 After one week, a family member may come to the office to pick up the phone.

 It is the responsibility of parents to review these procedures with their children and it is the responsibility of students to ensure that their cell phones remain off and safely locked during the course of the day.

 Under the new General Response Protocol (GRP), every school will be conducting specific drills, throughout the year, designed to help prepare all school communities for three different types of response to emergencies that may occur: evacuation, shelter-in, and lockdown.

 Student training is grade appropriate and designed to ensure that students understand the importance of these drills without causing unnecessary alarm.